 Bonus Offer: Earn 80,000 points

-Bonus Offer Disclaimer: after you spend $5,000 on purchases in the first 3 months.
+Bonus Offer Disclaimer: after you spend $5,000 on purchases in the first 3 months from account opening.

-Top Business Perks: You get 4 Upgraded Boardings per year when available, Global Entry or TSA Precheck membership credits and annual 9,000 point membership bonus after your Cardmember anniversaries.
+Top Business Perks: You get 4 Upgraded Boardings per year when available and 9,000 bonus points after your Cardmember anniversary.

 Rewards Program Details: Get 5X Membership Rewards® points on flights and prepaid hotels on amextravel.com, and 1X points for each dollar you spend on eligible purchases.
 Earn 1.5X points on eligible purchases at US construction material & hardware suppliers, electronic goods retailers and software & cloud system providers, and shipping providers, as well as on purchases of $5,000 or more everywhere else, on up to $2 million of these purchases per calendar year.